-Note: If the group is referenced in any job definitions, the reference is removed, leaving the job with no Load Balance Group assignment.
-For more information, see the chapter "Getting Started with Job Management Manager."
+If the group is referenced in any job definitions, the reference is removed, leaving the job with no Load Balance Group assignment.
+For more information, see Chapter 3, "Getting Started with Job Management Manager".

 4. Click OK.
 The changes to the Load Balance Group are saved.